-For AYF students, the academic year begins in early September with a six-week orientation program, including a $3\frac{1}{2}$ -week intensive language course in which you will earn 3 credits.
+For AYF students, the academic year begins in early September with a six-week orientation program, including a 3/2-week intensive language course.

 During the first days after your arrival, AYF program staff will provide information and guide you through an array of bureaucratic formalities, such as opening a bank account, signing a dorm lease, applying for a residence permit, enrolling at the University of Freiburg, applying for mandatory medical insurance, and so on.